 The Geography of You and Me tells the story of two teens, Lucy and Owen, who meet in an elevator in the middle of a new York City blackout.
 “After they’re rescued, they spend a single night together, wandering the darkened streets and marveling at the rare appearance of stars above Manhattan.”

 A romance blossoms but eventually the pair has to part.
-Lucy moves to Edinburgh with her parents, while Owen heads out west 18295852with his father.
+Lucy moves to Edinburgh with her parents, while Owen heads out west with his father.
 In The Geography of You and Me we get to follow Lucy and Owen as they maintain what comes to be a long distance romantic relationship through letters, postcards and emails until they are finally able to reunite again.

 You can read the first 3 chapters of “The Geography of You and Me” on the Barnes and Noble website.
 Its also available for purchase as a Hardcover, Nook Book or Audiobook!